hydrusnetwork/hydrus/docs/getting_started_installing.md

     Do not put your live database in a folder that continuously syncs to a cloud backup.
 Many of these services will interfere with a running client and can cause database corruption.
 If you still want to use a system like this, either turn the sync off while the client is running, or use the above backup workflows to safely backup your client to a separate folder that syncs to the cloud.

 I recommend you always backup before you update, just in case there is a problem with my code that breaks your database.
 If that happens, please [contact me](contact.md), describing the problem, and revert to the functioning older version.
 I'll get on any problems like that immediately.

+## backing up with not much space { id="backing_up_small" }

+If you decide not to maintain a backup because you cannot afford drive space for all your files, please please at least back up your actual database files.
+Use FreeFileSync or a similar program to back up the four 'client*.db' files in install_dir/db when the client is not running.
+Just make sure you have a copy of those files, and then if your main install becomes damaged, we will have a reference to either roll back to or manually restore data from.
+Even if you lose a bunch of media files in this case, with an intact database we'll be able to schedule recovery of anything with a URL.

+It is best to have all four database files.
+It is generally easy and quick to fix problems if you have a backup of all four.
+If client.caches.db is missing, you can recover but it might take ten or more hours of CPU work to regenerate.
+If client.mappings.db is missing, you might be able to recover tags for your local files from a mirror in an intact client.caches.db.
+However, client.master.db and client.db are the most important.
+If you lose either of those, or they become too damaged to read and you have no backup, then your database is essentially dead and likely every single archive and view and tag and note and url record you made is lost.
+This has happened before, do not let it be you.